2600hz/kazoo/doc/announcements.md

 1. The Kazoo services have been significantly refactored.
 This has resulted in changes to the APIs related to services (prior service_plans), ledgers and transactions as well as the documents in the services database and service plans.
 See the documentation in `core/kazoo_services/doc` for more information.

+2. `kz_datamgr:ensure_saved` deprecated

+When multiple processes are updating a document, `ensure_saved` could result in data loss, particularly if an earlier version deleted a key; the newer version would revert the key's existence.
+At first we tried to calculate the diff from the current version of the doc against the changed doc but it wasn't possible to tell a deleted key in the current version from an added key in the changed version.

+Instead, we've moved to using `kz_datamgr:update_doc` and adjusted it to take an option list instead of the JSON properties to update/create/extra-update.
+Now, when a conflict occurs on save, we can fetch the current version and re-apply the updates and save again.

+3. `kzd_accounts:save/2` moved to `kzd_accounts:update/2`

+The old `save/2` took an updater function and tried to save the result.
+Because we want to be sure the changes are saved both to the account DB and the `accounts` DB, we need to be able to apply the update to the `accounts` DB version independently of the account DB version.

 ### 4.2

 1. Erlang Version Support